rayct/zet/README.md

 ***"Quotes of the Week"***

+* "A Flame that burns twice as bright burns half as long"\
+― Lao Tzu

-* Simplicity is the heart of the Unix philosophy.
+* "Simplicity is the heart of the Unix philosophy.
-The more code lines you have removed, the more progress you have made.\
+The more code lines you have removed, the more progress you have made.
-As the number of lines of code in your software shrinks, the more skilled you have become and the less your software sucks.\
+As the number of lines of code in your software shrinks, the more skilled you have become and the less your software sucks."\
 ― Suckless software

-* Graphical user interfaces make easy tasks easy, while command line interfaces\
+* "Graphical user interfaces make easy tasks easy, while command line interfaces\
-make difficult tasks possible\
+make difficult tasks possible"\
 ― William E. Shotts Jr., The Linux Command Line

 </br>